 Directors are appointed by ordinary resolution at a general meeting of ordinary shareholders and Directors have the power to appoint a Director.
 The Articles of Association require that a Director shall be subject to election at the first AGM after appointment and re-election at least every three years thereafter.
-All Directors served throughout the year, with the exception of Maxwell Ward who was appointed on 8 August 2011 and he will stand for election at the AGM on 20 July 2012.
+All Directors served throughout the year, with the exception of Victoria Hastings and Glen Suarez who were appointed on 23 May and 24 May 2013, respectively, and will stand for election at the AGM on 19 July 2013.

-In accordance with the UK Code of Corporate Governance, at every AGM all Directors shall retire and offer themselves for re-election at the forthcoming AGM.
+In accordance with the UK Code of Corporate Governance 2010, at every AGM all Directors shall retire and offer themselves for re-election at the forthcoming AGM.